geopython/diving-into-pygeoapi/workshop/content/docs/setup.md

 Docker has been available for almost 10 years, and provided as a deployment option on numerous FOSS software and OSGeo projects.
 Given the current era of computing, chances are that you have heard of Docker and *containerization*.
 Or, perhaps are already familiar and hopefully using Docker already.
-If not, there is a wide array of introductory materials that can be found online ([example from IBM](https://www.ibm.com/in-en/cloud/learn/Docker).
+If not, there is an abundance of introductory materials that can be found online like this [tutorial from IBM](https://www.ibm.com/topics/docker).

 FOSS4G software has benefitted greatly from Docker (consistent packaging, isolation, integration and upgrade patterns) in comparison to custom installations.
 Though today we mainly use Docker, the bigger picture is the use of **Containers** as a next step in virtualization.
-Containerization certainly deserves its own workshop, so for the purpose of this workshop we cover the basics of Docker and Docker Compose.
+Containerization certainly deserves its own workshop, so for the purpose of this workshop we only cover the basics of Docker and Docker Compose.

 [Docker Compose](https://docs.docker.com/compose) is an addition to Docker to facilitate